A Guide to the Best Stamped Concrete Color Combinations

 This approach also works well when coordinating with other outdoor structures, like a retaining wall, a pool deck, or an outdoor kitchen installation.
 By choosing complementary colors, you create a thoughtful, layered design that makes your entire outdoor living space feel connected and intentionally designed.

-Test Samples in Natural Light
+Always Test Samples in Natural Light

 This might be the most important step of all.
 Colors can look completely different on a computer screen or in a showroom than they do in the bright Southern California sun.
 Before you commit to a color, always ask to see a sample at your home.
 Place the sample where the concrete will be installed and look at it at different times of day, from the soft morning light to the golden hour in the evening.